sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/quickstart.md

 ## Introduction

-In this guide, you'll create a Sourcegraph batch change that appends text to `README.md` files in all of your repositories.
+In this guide, you'll create a Sourcegraph batch change that appends text to `README.md` files in the root of all of your repositories.

 For more information about Batch Changes, watch the [Batch Changes demo video](https://www.youtube.com/watch?v=EfKwKFzOs3E).